schahal/registry/CONTRIBUTING.md

 ## Releases

-The release process is automated with these steps:
+The release process involves the following steps:

 ### 1. Create and merge a new PR